 Our current work in the Buffer Zones of the iconic Ruhuna (Yala) National Park and Wilpattu National Park Buffer Zones attempts to document how leopards are dispersing here, the use of wildlife of these more marginal lands and the impacts of increasing degradation and human presence on this land.
 It also aims to integrate the communities that live in these important buffer areas.

 The overall aims of our research in these different areas are:

 To chart the actual extent of usable connector forest cover and wilderness connections within the island of Sri Lanka.
 (The actual ground situation of an area and its use by wildlife is often different to the existing charted maps).

-To understand how fringe habitats and other land use areas, such as plantations and riverine belts are utilized by wildlife populations.
+To understand how fringe habitats and other land use areas, such as edge habitats of PA’s, plantations and riverine belts are utilized by wildlife populations.

-The eventual protection of important forest connections – the ridge forest in the montane zone area above 6000 ft, and above the tea plantation zone is the current focal point of this project.
+The eventual protection of important forest corridors as connections – the ridge forest in the montane zone area above 6000 ft., and above the tea plantation zone is a focal point.